+RCEP entered into force for Republic of

+Japan, Laos, New Zealand, Singapore,

-RCEP entered into force for 10 RCEP Parties, i.e. Australia, Brunei, Cambodia, China, Japan, Laos, New Zealand, Singapore, Thailand and Viet Nam
+RCEP entered into force for 10 RCEP Parties, i.e. Australia, Brunei, Cambodia, China,

-RCEP entered into force for Korea.
+2022

+FEB

 RCEP entered into force for Malaysia.

-RCEP entered into force for Indonesia.
+2022 RCEP entered into force for Indonesia.

+RCEP entered into force for the Philippines.